 The school employs a progressive discipline system for minor acts of misbehavior in order to encourage students to change inappropriate behavior so that sanctions do not increase in severity.
-For acts such as fighting or stealing students are given suspension.
-Repeated violation of these rules and regulations may result in suspension from school or the non-re-registration of the child for the next school year.
+For acts such as answering a teacher back students are often given detention, Repeated violation of these rules and regulations may result in suspension from school or the non-re-registration of the child for the next school year.

-For more serious acts of misbehavior such as vandalism and harassment, the student is immediately suspended for a period of one to five days.
+For more serious acts of misbehavior such as, but not limited to, fighting, stealing, vandalism, and harassment, the student is immediately suspended for a period of one to five days.
 In cases of vandalism, the parent must pay the full cost of the repair or replacement of the item before the child may return to school.
 In cases of theft, the item is either returned in good condition or the cost of replacement is borne by the parent before the child can return to school.